Do you feel confident you and your team are on the same page? Are you aware how your words affect them?

 - 31 Questions to Ask Remote Employees to Better Support Them

-- 74 Questions to Ask in One on Ones with a Manager
+- What to Discuss in One on One with your Manager

 - Skip Level Meeting Questions to Improve Your Managers and Engage Your Employees